Oh, no! Can Tesseract save the plane?

 Comic books had never become the big deal in Israel that they are in the States, but I was lucky to get my hands in my early teens on a stash of action comics from the fifties and sixties.
 That happy discovery gave me many hours of pleasure as I mastered the strange lives of Superman, Spiderman, the incredible Hulk, Flash, DareDevil, and so on; it also added to my education a layer of American language and popular culture that my school teachers hadn’t quite planned on…

-By the time I started College I'd dropped the comics, but some of their effect remained, for in my first year of Math I drew a comic strip called "Tesseract combats the Circle" that was a parody of the superhero genre, located entirely in the flat world of geometrical figures.
-The superhero was the Tesseract, the four-dimensional hypercube, alter-ego of meek square ABCD; his nemesis was the unit circle, who is intent on devouring the fabric of the plane to become a sphere and rule the universe.
-As you can see below, the Square Avenger even suffered the unrequited love that seems de rigueur in his line of business...
+By the time I started College I’d dropped the comics, but some of their effect remained, for in my first year of Math I drew a comic strip called “Tesseract combats the Circle” that was a parody on the superhero genre, located entirely in the flat world of geometrical figures.
+The superhero was the Tesseract, the four-dimensional hypercube, alter-ego of meek square ABCD; his nemesis was the unit circle, who was intent on devouring the fabric of the plane to become a sphere and rule the universe.
+As you can see below, the Square Avenger even suffered the unrequited love that seems de rigueur in his line of business…

 I only ever drew one episode of this comic, mercifully perhaps, and it disappeared for many years until it popped up in a forgotten drawer.
 Looking back on it, it comes nowhere near the sophistication of XKCD, the ultimate geek comic, but then its focus was on parodying the superhero style, not on the math (hey, I was in first year, remember…) Actually,it wasn’t all that bad as a spoof, though you really had to be a comic fan to appreciate the allusions, and a geek to grasp the mathematics.